unomachineshop/Activity_Monitor_Base_Station/README.md

 git clone https://github.com/unomachineshop/Activity_Monitor_Base_Station.git
 ```

-12) At this point we are very close to being able to run the project.
-A single file is left missing that contains sensitive information in regards to being able to log into the Box SDk for long term storage.
+12) A single file is left missing that contains sensitive information in regards to being able to log into the Box SDk for long term storage.
 You will need to accomplish a few things though before we add that file.
 * First, create an account at [Box](https://www.box.com/home)
 * You will then need to follow the directions [here](https://developer.box.com/docs/setting-up-a-jwt-app) which will allow you to set up an application which gives you access to an API key amongst other security parameters.
 Follow the guide with the mindest of setting up the JWT authentication, as JWT allows automatic refreshes on your client token.
 * You will eventually get to a point where you end up downloading a config file that is automatically generated based upon the criteria you set up through that guide.
 Ensure that file is named *config.json*.
 You need to then transfer this file to your Pi via WinSCP or some other file transfer method.
 You will need to move it to the directory */home/pi/Activity_Monitor_Base_Station/box*